sborar/vae_gup/README.md

 [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/): This dataset contains rating for movies by users.

 The dataset has been created by [vae_data_creation.ipynb](vae_data_creation.ipynb) Follow the steps in the notebook to create the dataset.
-The pre-prepared dataset is available in [data_csr.pkl](ml-20m%2Fdata_csr.pkl)

 ### Training and validation

 Usage: